lllkkkzzz/NFT-MARS/Data description.md

 ## 1.2.
-Data Sparsity
+Evaluating Data Density and Transaction Thresholds

-All sparsity checks were done with complete set of transactions.
+We explore our dataset by evaluating its data density and transaction thresholds as determining the optimal transaction threshold is one of the critical steps in designing effective recommender systems.
+Below analyses were done with complete set of transactions.

 - **Number of transaction left after transaction threshold on users**